Advanced-Automotive-Electronics/automotive-electronics/passivecomponents/inductors.md

 - Audio system malfunction
 - Power regulation issues

-It's crucial to periodically check and replace inductors, if necessary, to ensure the smooth operation of your vehicle.

 ## Testing an Inductor with a Multimeter

 Please note that not all multimeters have the capability to measure inductance.
 Before proceeding, make sure you have an LCR meter or a multimeter with an inductance setting.